numba/numba/docs/source/extending/overloading-guide.rst

 * You can look at the Numba source code for inspiration, many of the overloaded NumPy functions and methods are in ``numba/targets/arrayobj.py``.
-Below, you will find a list of implementations to look at, that are well impemented in terms of accepted types and test coverage.
+Below, you will find a list of implementations to look at, that are well implemented in terms of accepted types and test coverage.

   * ``np.repeat``